Yusriansyah Syarkawi: Regent of Paser (1999–2004)

 In light of the regional autonomy implemented by the government, the Ministry of Education implemented the education autonomy in 2001.
 Matters relating to education were handed over from the provincial government to the regency government.
 Following the enactment of the education autonomy, Yusriansyah remarked that his regency allocated 13-15% of its annual budget for education and that the allocation was less than the expected allocation percentage of 25%.
 Yusriansyah also stated that Paser lacked elementary school teachers.
 To cope with the problem, Yusriansyah increased the number of non-permanent teachers in the region.

-Yusriansyah oversaw the separation of the North Penajam Paser Regency from the Paser Regency on 11 March 2002.
+Yusriansyah oversaw the separation of the Penajam North Paser Regency from the Paser Regency on 11 March 2002.

 2005 Paser regent election

 After his term as regent expired, Yusriansyah was nominated as the Regent of Paser in the 2005 Paser regent election held on 29 June 2005.
 Yusriansyah was supported by Golkar, Crescent Star Party, Democratic Nationhood Party, and the Indonesian Democratic Party of Struggle, and he picked Mardikansyah as his running mate.
 Yusriansyah obtained 29,063 votes in the election and lost to Ridwan Suwidi, who obtained 34,300 votes.
 Yusriansyah's successor, Adi Bukhari, handed over his office to Ridwan on 29 August 2005.